iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 issued in order to confirm a spend;
 - Everything that is seen is now part of the Tangle, including double-spend attempts, meaning that malicious data will now be saved as part of the consensus set of the Tangle;
-- To prove that a specific (non-milestone) transaction is valid, it is no longer sufficient to just provide the "path" to its confirming milestone, but instead all transactions in its past cone.
+- To prove that a specific (non-milestone) message is valid, it is no longer sufficient to just provide the "path" to its confirming milestone, but instead all messages in its past cone.

 # Rationale and alternatives

-The main alternative to White Flag is what has been done so far i.e. not allowing conflicting bundles confirmation.
+The main alternative to White Flag is what has been done so far i.e. not allowing conflicting messages confirmation.
 As explained in this RFC, this comes with added complexity when performing a Tip Selection Algorithm because a node has to constantly check for ledger inconsistencies.